 Our ambition is twofold: push esports to the next level and showcase that for anyone interested in gaming or esports, Twente is the place to be.
 To achieve this, we work together with many relevant partners, both UT and external, to pursue interesting collaborations, raise awareness on gaming or achieve valuable results.
 A few highlights of the larger projects we are currently working on:

-- Already participate in four different esports games on an (inter)national level to showcase the Twente’s esports talent.
+- Already participate in five different esports games on an (inter)national level to showcase the Twente’s esports talent.

 - Establishing a brand new esports & gaming facility together with Blueshell and the Student Union at the University of Twente.